logo

 Be responsible.

-Male cats are usually castrated at six months of age and females can be spayed at four months.
+Male cats are usually castrated and females can be spayed at five or six months of age.

 Some vets neuter or spay kittens at a much younger age.